 In the phloem, the following happens

-From the leaf, carbohydrates enter into the phloem and goes down the cell.
+From the leaf, carbohydrates enter the phloem and go down the cell.
 In the meantime, water comes from the xylem to the phloem cell.
-In the next step, only the carbohydrates not water passes from phloem to the root cell.
+In the next step, only the carbohydrates not water passes from the phloem to the root cell.

-The food entering into the phloem creates a pressure at the top of the phloem.
+The food entering the phloem creates pressure at the top of the phloem.